-- Batteries – We’ve made sure that all of our flashlights have batteries and that flashlights that need charging have been charged.
+- Batteries – Make sure that all flashlights have batteries.
+Charge batteries that need charging.

 - Electronics – All charged up, including power banks